The Benefits of Essential Oils for your Skin

 Some essential oils are so potent that they come already diluted in some jojoba oil, like Vanilla, Rose and Jasmine, but most of them can be found 100% pure.

 In either case, essential oils are not something to be used liberally on your skin, and are not safe to ingest, regardless of what some popular essential oils brands are trying to tell you.
 Here’s a good article about the dangers of ingesting essential oils.
+And here’s one that explains in depth why essential oils can be a poison when used incorrectly.

 Back to our skin care recipes, due to the high concentration of Essential Oils, the highest recommended ratio of EOs to incorporate in your skin care preparations is 1-2%.